Border Gateway Protocol

 Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
 BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator.

-BGP used for routing within an autonomous system is called Interior Border Gateway Protocol, Internal BGP (iBGP).
-In contrast, the Internet application of the protocol is called Exterior Border Gateway Protocol, External BGP (eBGP).
+BGP used for routing within an autonomous system is called Interior Border Gateway Protocol (iBGP).
+In contrast, the Internet application of the protocol is called Exterior Border Gateway Protocol (EBGP).

 History

+The genesis of BGP was in 1989 when Kirk Lougheed, Len Bosack and Yakov Rekhter were sharing a meal at an IETF conference.
+They famously sketched the outline of their new routing protocol on the back of some napkins, hence often referenced to as the “Two Napkin Protocol”.